Goals help sales reps stay motivated and empower leaders to measure performance.

 Creating objectives and key results (OKRs) is a proven goal-setting method that, when used correctly, can boost collaboration, empower team members to meet sales quotas and drive more revenue for your organization.

-In this article, we’ll share how your sales team can leverage OKRs to improve performance and list seven OKR examples for inspiration.
+In this article, we’ll share how your team can leverage OKRs for sales to improve performance and list seven OKR examples for inspiration.

-Objectives and key results (OKRs) is a strategic framework that business and team leaders can use to set quantifiable goals that contribute to individual, team and organizational success.
+Objectives and key results (OKRs) are a strategic framework that business and team leaders can use to set quantifiable goals that contribute to individual, team and organizational success.

 Every OKR has three elements: